Hillington, Norfolk: History

 Hillington's name is of Anglo-Saxon origin and derives from the Old English for the settlement of Hythla's people.

 In the Domesday Book, Hillington is recorded as a settlement of 46 households in the hundred of Freebridge.
 In 1086, the village was divided between the estates of William de Warenne, Eudo, son of Spirewic and Berner the Bowman.

-Hillington Hall was built in 1624 and later incorporated into a new hall in the Nineteenth Century by William Donthorn.
+Hillington Hall was built in 1624 and later incorporated into a new hall by William Donthorn, c1824-30.
+Hillington Hall was demolished c1947 but the gatehouse remains and is a listed building.

-The Ffolkes Arms Pub has stood in the village since 1845 and is reputedly haunted by the ghost of a nanny who jumped from the building to her death in the Nineteenth Century.
+The Ffolkes Arms Pub has stood in the village since 1845 and is reputedly haunted by the ghost of a nanny who jumped from the building to her death in the 19th century.

-Hillington Railway Station opened in 1879 as part of the Midland and Great Northern Joint Railway between Sutton Bridge and Norwich.
+Hillington railway station opened in 1879 as part of the Midland and Great Northern Joint Railway between Sutton Bridge and Norwich.
 The station closed in 1959 to passengers and in 1965 to freight.

 Geography

 According to the 2021 census, Hillington has a population of 404 people which shows an increase from the 400 people listed in the 2011 census.

 The A148, between King's Lynn and Cromer, passes through the village.